 The thing I like about Taco Bell is that there are no pretenses about the place.
 No one walks in thinking, “I’m going to explore the rich culinary traditions of Mexico.”
 And if for some reason they do, that’s totally on them.
 Taco Bell is a known quantity at this point.
 It’s a place you visit to further punish your body after a night of partying or when you’re in the mood for their test kitchen’s latest culinary abominations.
 It’s not good food, but it’s good fun.

 What does that have to do with a review of the Las Posadas Holiday Kitchen?
 This, and every other recent Mexico booth at Epcot festivals, is basically the anti-Taco Bell.
 Food masquerading as something more than it is, bland as can be, and uninteresting to boot.

-Here’s what’s on the food menu at the Las Posadas Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Las Posadas Holiday Kitchen:

 Enchilada de Pollo con Mole: Chipotle Chicken in a Corn Tortilla topped with Mole Negro and garnished with Shredded Oaxaca Cheese and Sesame Seeds

 Tamal de Camarón: Corn Tamal stuffed with Guajillo-marinated Shrimp topped with Mole Rojo and Shredded Cotija Cheese